karaokeresearch/singalong/README.md

 ```var disableSecurity=0;```
 to
 ```var disableSecurity=1;```
-... but that turns off everything.
+... in singalong.js but that turns off everything.
 Eventually, it would be great to have a real authentication system allowing multiple private sessions to be happening at once.